ArshavineRoy/phase-1-week-3-code-challenge/README.md

 - Pick a film on the list and view its details
 - Enter the desired number of tickets in the input field
 - Click the `Buy Tickets` button to purchase
-- If the number of tickets entered exceed the available tickets or the capacity required, an error message is shown to the user.
+- If the number of tickets entered exceed the available tickets or the capacity required, an error message is shown on the DOM for the user.
-- When a movie is sold out, the purchase button should display `Sold Out`
+- When a movie is sold out, the purchase button displays `Sold Out`
-- (Admin) There is a `ticket reset` button that appears if tickets are depleted to set available tickets to max.
+- (Admin) A `ticket reset` button is added to set available tickets to max.

 #### Alternatively,